peter-meehan-domokos/perfect-square/README.md

 ### Ordering of values

 The highest bars, representing the best values of the measures or dimensions, are always towards the centre of the overall square.
-This makes it easier to see the shape of the overall progress, whilst clicking a bar (coming soon) will still allow tracking of individual measures.
+This makes it easier to see the shape of the overall progress, whilst clicking a bar (coming soon) will still allow tracking of individual measures/dimensions.

 ### Categories

-There are 4 quadrants to each chart, allowing measures or dimensions to be grouped and summarised as categories, if desired (eg product quantisation to speed up queries, whilst retaining some information which could be delivered in a later request).
-Up to 4 categories are currently possible, with more options coming soon.
+There are 4 quadrants to each chart, allowing measures/dimensions to be grouped and summarised as categories, if desired (eg product quantisation to speed up queries, whilst retaining some information which could be delivered in a later request).
+Up to 4 categories are currently possible.

 ### Arranging the data